 - Olive oil spray

-- Drain chickpeas and combine with all remaining ingredients EXCEPT BAKING POWDER into a food processor.
+- Combine all ingredients EXCEPT BAKING POWDER into a food processor.

 - Pulse until fully combined, while occasionally scrapping the mixture down the sides of the food processor.

 - Refrigerate falafel mixture for at least 60 minutes in the fridge (you can keep it in the food processor bowl or transfer into a new bowl).

 - Remove mixture from fridge.
 Mix in 1 tsp baking powder.
 Using a spoon or ice-cream scooper, spoon out some of the mixture and form into 2-3 inch slightly flattened balls/patties and place on large tray.

 - Spray olive oil onto formed patties.

 - AIR-FRYER: Bake in pre-heated air-fryer at 350 degrees for 11-14 mins turning once until golden.

 - OVEN: Bake in pre-heated oven at 375 degrees for 25-30 mins turning once until nicely browned.

 - Serve with pita, tahini, veggies, Greek-yogurt and/or hummus!
 Or they are even great on their own!

 - Falafels can be kept in fridge for up to 3 days